youlinqing/youlinqing.github.io/_pages/research.md

 ## Work in Progress

-* Semiparametric Network Factor Model for Supply Chain Evolution
+* A Semiparametric Network Factor Model for Supply Chain Evolution
-* GARCH Model with Network Spillover Effects
+* Network MGARCH Model
 * Mergers and GP Outcomes in England